We talk to a lot of criminal defense lawyers and ask them all how they get their business.

 Here, we’re going to spell out the most important and actionable first step: you need to start by getting the right content on a few specific channels to get Google to see you as the “expert.”

 You know about Google, but you might not have ever thought of it as a directory.
 Well, it is.
 Yelp is another popular directory that just reported 164,000,000 unique visitors across desktop, mobile and their mobile app in Q4 of 2018.
 That’s a lot of searches being done for everything from restaurants to salons and photographers…to lawyers.
+To generate more criminal defense clients you must be where customers are looking for your services.

 And if prospective clients are searching these directories on their mobiles, what do you think the likelihood is that they’re going to click to page two, three or four?